aahsnr/arch-system/systemd-harden.md/firewalld/firewalld-harden.md

 # This script hardens the firewalld systemd service on Arch Linux using the
 # recommended, update-safe override method.
 #
-# It applies a strong security profile while ensuring smooth operation by
+# It applies a strong, stable security profile that restricts filesystem access,
-# providing dedicated writable directories for logs and runtime state,
-# which is necessary when using strong filesystem protections.
+# kernel interactions, and privileges, ensuring smooth operation across updates.

 set -euo pipefail